gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 If you have a 4GB RAM Pi, you'll see a warning message about performance.
 This is just to clarify that if you want to run a shitload of sensors frequently you'll probablly be better with an 8GB RAM Pi.
 For most people, **4GB is fine** and **8GB is overkill**.
 :::

 The script will set up your "Organization" name (used in the database).
-The default is `Your Org`, which is kind of boring, so I recommend you change it to something more exciting.
+The default is `MeteoScientific`, feel free to change that if you'd like.
 This is mostly a structural thing, so just use something descriptive.

 It'll also set up a bunch of random sci-fi usernames for the various services.